mschoettle/website/docs/projects/index.md

     ---

-    An interactive study web application built with TypeScript and Angular to allow study participants to provide their feedback in an interactive way.
+    A study web site built with TypeScript and Angular to allow study participants to provide their feedback interactively.

     [:octicons-arrow-right-24: Tell me more](#concernification-study)